Sudhansh6/Stock-Analysis/README.md

 + **Bull Market (Bullish)** – If you believe that the stock prices are likely to go up then you are said to be bullish on the stock price.
 From a broader perspective, if the stock market index is going up during a particular time period, then it is referred to as the bull market.
 + **Bear Market (Bearish)** – If you believe that the stock prices are likely to go down then you are said to be bearish on the stock price.
 + **Trend** – Refers to the general market direction, and its associated strength.
 + **Face value of a stock** – Face value (FV) or par value of a stock indicates the fixed denomination of a share.
 The face value is important with regard to a corporate action.
+It is nothing but the nominal value of the share so fixed by the company in the beginning.
+It is the value at which the company registers itself initially.
+It won’t change daily with the market forces.
 + **52 week high/low** – 52 week high is the highest point at which a stock has traded during the last 52 weeks (which also marks a year) and similarly for 52 week low.
 + **Upper Circuit/Lower Circuit** – The exchange sets up a price band at which the stock can be traded in the market on a given trading day.
 The highest price the stock can reach on the day is the upper circuit limit and the lowest price is the lower circuit limit.
 The limit for a stock is set to 2%, 5%, 10% or 20% based on the exchange’s selection criteria.
 The exchange places these restrictions to control excessive volatility when a stock reacts to certain news related to the company.
 + **Long Position** - If you are long on a stock or an index, you are said to be bullish.